belueg/dynamic-form/README.md

 # Dynamic form

-This form ask you some questions and gives you a budget immediately
+This form asks you some questions and gives you a budget immediately

 ## Project setup
 ```